Jeleshkaaa/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_10.md

 ---

 ## Conclusion
 Using a realistic measurement of **6.0 cm** between the melted spots, the calculated speed of light is **294,000,000 m/s**.
 When evaluated against the accepted value of 300,000,000 m/s, this simple experiment yields an incredibly low **percentage error of only 2%**.
-This demonstrates that mapping standing waves with household items is a highly effective and accurate method for demonstrating fundamental physics principles.mes 100 \approx \mathbf{0.37\%}$$

-*(In this example, an error of 0.37% is an incredibly accurate result for a kitchen experiment!)*